Florida Gators women's soccer

 The Florida Gators women's soccer team represents the University of Florida in the sport of college soccer.
-The Gators compete in Division I of the National Collegiate Athletics Association (NCAA) and the Southeastern Conference (SEC).
-They are coached by Samantha Bohon and play their home games in James G. Pressly Stadium on the university's Gainesville, Florida campus.
+The Gators compete in Division I of the National Collegiate Athletic Association (NCAA) and the Southeastern Conference (SEC).
+Home games are played at Donald R. Dizney Stadium on the university's Gainesville, Florida campus.
 They have won thirteen conference championships and one NCAA national championship.

 History

-Becky Burleigh was named the first head coach of the start-up Florida Gators soccer program on June 28, 1994, and has served as the only head coach in the program's history.
+Becky Burleigh was named the first head coach of the start-up Florida Gators soccer program on June 28, 1994.
 Since the Gators' began play in the fall of 1995, the team has compiled a record of 414-120-36 and a winning percentage of 0.7579, and Burleigh's Gators teams have qualified for the NCAA Tournament in 21 of the 24 seasons of the program's history.

 In 1998, in the Gators soccer program's fourth year of existence, the Gators won their first NCAA national title by defeating the defending national champion North Carolina Tar Heels 1–0 in the final game of the tournament.
 The 1998 Gators finished 26–1, having lost their only match to the same North Carolina team that the Gators defeated in the NCAA championship final.
 Players from the Gators' 1998 national championship team included All-Americans Erin Baxter, Danielle Fotopoulos and Heather Mitts.

 In addition to their 1998 national championship season, the Gators have advanced to the NCAA tournament semi-final once (2001), the quarter-finals four times (1996, 2003, 2014, 2017), and the round of sixteen six times (2006, 2007, 2008, 2012, 2014, 2017).

 The Gators play in the Southeastern Conference.
 In conference play, the Gators teams have won ten SEC championships, and twelve SEC tournament titles, leading all other SEC teams since the Florida soccer team began play in 1995.
 Most recently, the Gators won the SEC championship (regular season) again in 2015 and the SEC championship (tournament) in 2016.
 In 2016, the Gators advanced to the third round of the NCAA tournament before losing to Auburn.
 The Gators finished the 2016 season 8–3-0 in the SEC, and 17-5-1 overall.